MarkBaggett/504lab/docs/solution.md

 Instance deletion successful.
 ```

-Alternatively you could do this with powershell.
+Alternatively you could do this with the Get-Process and Stop-Process PowerShell applets.
 ```
 PS C:\Users\mark\Documents\504lab_internal> get-process -PID 6392 | stop-process
 ```